Last Updated: October 6, 2021

 - Support Apple’s Metal API and DirectX 11 in Windows apps

 - Pro and Parallels Desktop Business Editions require annual subscriptions

 - High Virtual RAM requirement for Parallels virtual machines

 - Some features are only available with yearly subscriptions or the Business edition

 - Needs to be signed in to get online support

 Even if you are not a digital expert or a tech-savvy person, you would know that you cannot run a Microsoft Windows application on Mac devices.
-However, given the fact that many professional, creativity, and development apps do not have separate versions for macOS, many people look for alternative ways to use them.
+However, many professional, creativity, and development apps don’t have native versions for macOS.
+This requires many people to look for alternative ways to use them.
 Parallels Desktop for Mac helps you do just that!

 What Is Parallels for Mac?

 Parallels Desktop is an application that allows you to use Windows and Linux operating systems and applications on Macintosh devices, alongside the Mac OS X. The application is developed using desktop virtualization – a software based on Intel VT-x technology that creates a comprehensive simulated environment by virtualization of both hardware and software of the device it is used on.